tjs3m4/OO-Comparison/interfaces.md

 ===

 C++ does not have interfaces but their functionality can be recreated by use of an abstract class.
 An abstract class is made in C++ by making one of the class's functions a pure virtual function.

 A pure virtual function is created by adding the keyword `virtual` before the return type specifier, and `= 0` after the function declaration.
 The Inheriting class can then override the functions in the abstract class.

 C++ allows for the overriding of functions only if the function is declared as a virtual function within the class by use of the keyword `virtual`.
-A virtual function is one that is expected to be overriden in the derived class.
+A virtual function is one that is expected to be overriden in the derived class, while a pure virtual function is one that MUST be overriden.
+Failure to to do will result in a compile error.

 Overriding can be done by having a function with the same signature as the virtual function in the base class.
 It is up to the programmer to decide whether or not to add the optional `override` keyword at the end of the function declaration.
 ```C++